junwatu/color-detection-openai/README.md

-# Object Detection Using Webcam and AI
+# Color Detection Using Webcam and AI

 This guide covers using a webcam and the OpenAI API for real-time object detection.